SERG-UFPI/knowledge-islands/README.md

 In the same controllers are endpoints to perform the same tasks in folders with several repositories.

 ## References
 <a id="1">[1]</a> Cury, Otávio, et al. "Identifying Source Code File Experts."
 Proceedings of the 16th ACM/IEEE International Symposium on Empirical Software Engineering and Measurement.
-2022.
+2022.<br/>
+<a id="2">[2]</a> Cury, Otávio, et al. "Source code expert identification: Models and application."
+Information and Software Technology (2024): 107445.